10. Defining an entity

 Check changes in Sandbox

 Let's test our changes.
-Open up http://localhost:4001 in your browser and use Sandbox to query our server again.
+Open up http://localhost:4001 in your browser and use Sandbox to our server again.

 studio.apollographql.com/sandbox/explorer